3 Jan 2019

 You will study the way in which employee and organisational development are closely related to HR topics such as recruitment, performance appraisal, teamwork and motivation.

-The programme is delivered over a 2 year period, and consists of 4 modules which are assessed either by assignments or an exam, followed by a dissertation.
+The post graduate degree programme is delivered over a 2 year period, and consists of 4 modules which are assessed either by assignments or an exam, followed by a dissertation.

 Throughout the programme, students will engage critically with theories and practices around training and learning in the workplace and the role of the human resources practitioner, and will develop a critical understanding of the issues and problems associated with implementing practices aimed at enhancing employee performance and organisational competitiveness.